phoyd/perfect6502/README.md

+# This fork
+...adds a CMakeList.txt file, so this project can be imported to any IDE that supports CMake / is supported by CMake.

 # perfect6502

 *perfect6502* is a MOS 6502 CPU emulator that performs a simulation of the original NMOS 6502 netlist that was extracted by the [visual6502.org](http://www.visual6502.org/) project.